hardrock100/hardrock100.github.io/docs/runners_manual_2021/course/course_description.md

 ### [Chapman Gulch Aid Station](https://goo.gl/maps/Ly91pxgiTBXDUSBV6) - Mile 82.1 - 10,190'

-The aid station is located in the first large clearing encountered along the trail heading south off Ophir Pass Road.
 Exit south out of the aid station and ascend Swamp Canyon with South Lookout Peak on the left and US Grant Peak on the right.
 Climb above timberline and into the top of the drainage.
 There is a steep couloir going up the last few hundred vertical feet to the pass.
 Pick the most appealing route up the scree and begin climbing.
 Caution (!)- there is potential for injuries from rockfall in the couloir.
 Be mindful of runners above and below.

 #### Climb #11 - Grant Swamp Pass - Mile 85.6 - 12,920'